acuminous/filby/README.md

 ```

 ## Data Definition
 All of above objects (Projections, Entities, Data Frames, etc) are defined using a domain specific language, which is dynamically converted into SQL and applied using a database migration tool called [Marv](https://www.npmjs.com/package/marv).
-Whenever you need to make a update, simply create a new migration file in the `migrations` folder containing a suitably configured `.marvrc` file, e.g.
+Whenever you need to make an update, simply create a new JSON or YAML migration file in the configurable migrations folder.
+A JSON schema is available in /lib/schema.json

+You can use the same process for managing SQL changes too (e.g. for adding custom views over the aggregated data frames to make your projections more efficient) by dropping a `.marvrc` file into the migrations folder, enabling filby to process sql migrations.

 ```json
 {
   "filter": "(?:\\.sql|\\.yaml|\\.json)$"
 }
 ```
-You can also use the same process for managing SQL changes too (e.g. for adding custom views over the aggregated data frames to make your projections more efficient).
-The DSL can be expressed in either YAML or JSON.
-A JSON schema is available in /lib/schema.json

 ```yaml
 # migrations/0001.define-park-schema.yaml